girlguidinghertfordshire/ggherts/_posts/2023-12-02-organising-1st-response-courses.md

 1. A minimum of 12 attendees is required.
 County can advertise your training to other members in the county, with bookings available via Eventbrite, if you are unable to reach these numbers. **Once a training is advertised on Eventbrite all bookings must be made via the Eventbrite system.**
 2. Cost per attendee is £20 to be collected by the training organiser.
+3. Training organiser to provide a receipt for each payment, which can be by way of an email acknowledging receipt, and should include the following information:
+  a) name and date of the course
+  b) amount received
+  c) payment method e.g. cheque or bank transfer
+  d) name of person(s) payment covers
-3. Cost of venue (if applicable i.e., division or district are not covering this out of funds) will be paid by Girlguiding Hertfordshire on production of an invoice, emailed to the county treasurer on <ctreasurer@girlguidinghertfordshire.org.uk>) after the training event.
+4. Cost of venue (if applicable i.e., division or district are not covering this out of funds) will be paid by Girlguiding Hertfordshire on production of an invoice, emailed to the county treasurer on <ctreasurer@girlguidinghertfordshire.org.uk>) after the training event.
 The cost of this will be covered by the attendees attending.

 Please contact <guidingdev@girlguidinghertfordshire.org.uk> with any queries.